Last Updated: December 22, 2025

 - Startup packages from other than the UO.

 For foreign appointments and/or affiliations: Researchers must provide supporting documentation, which includes copies of contracts or other agreements, for all activities and resources that are reported in Other Support.
+These documents are not added in SciENcv, but instead added as a separate flattened attachment in eRA JIT, RPPR and Prior Approval modules.
 If the contracts or agreements are not in English, the researcher must provide translated copies.
 (See NOT-OD-21-073.)
 Translations using machine learning such as Google Translate are acceptable, but certified translations may be required upon request.

 National Science Foundation (NSF)